LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActionsComposition.md

 }
 ```

-Play build a root action for you which is just calling the proper action method.
-It allows for more complicated action composition.
+Play builds a root action for you that just calls the proper action method.
+This allows for more complicated action composition.

 ## Composing actions